splatlab/cqf/README.md

  $ ./test 24
 ```

-To build on an older hardare (older than Haswell):
+To build on an older hardware (older than Haswell):
 ```bash
  $ make NH=1 test
  $ ./test 24